MarkXA/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 **Duration**: 15 minutes

 In this exercise, you will use the Azure Cosmos DB Data Explorer in the portal to view saved license plate data.
-It is entirely optional and can be safely skipped.
+It is entirely optional and can be safely skipped or left to the end.

 ### Help references